mr-abdellah/To-do-list/README.md

 In this project, we built a basic website about todo list

+##Do you wanna try it ? no problem just enter here : (https://mr-abdellah.github.io/To-do-list/)

 ## Getting Started

 To get a local copy up and running follow these simple example steps.